liondw/Signal-Alignment/README.md

 https://coda.io/@alignmentdev/alignmentecosystemdevelopment

 ## Contact me 📞
-If you have questions feel free to reach out for advice at signal.alignment@gmail.com.
+If you have questions, would like to contribute, or have topic suggestions, feel free to reach out on our discussion page or at signal.alignment@gmail.com.

 An early part of the Signal-Alignment initiative will be offering design and non-code contributions to others.
 For projects that I decide to take on, I am able to assist you with: